Chicago Blackhawks agree to ELC with No. 1 pick Connor Bedard on his 18th birthday | TSN

-Blackhawks agree to ELC with No. 1 pick Bedard on his 18th birthday
+Blackhawks sign No. 1 pick Bedard to ELC on his 18th birthday

 Connor Bedard is celebrating his 18th birthday by signing his first NHL contract.